google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/patterns.md

 ## Off canvas

-Rather than stacking content vertically, the off canvas pattern places less frequently used content, perhaps navigation or app menus off screen, only showing it when the screen size is large enough, and on smaller screens, content is only a click away.
+Rather than stacking content vertically, the off canvas pattern places less frequently used content&mdash;perhaps navigation or app menus&mdash;off screen, only showing it when the screen size is large enough, and on smaller screens, content is only a click away.

 <img src="imgs/off-canvas.svg">
 <a href="https://googlesamples.github.io/web-fundamentals/samples/fundamentals/design-and-ui/responsive/off-canvas.html" class="button button-primary">Try it</a>

-Rather than stacking content vertically, this sample hides two of the content `div`s off screen by using a `transform: translate(-250px, 0)`.
+Rather than stacking content vertically, this sample uses a `transform: translate(-250px, 0)` declaration to hide two of the content `div`s off screen.
 JavaScript is used to show the divs by adding an open class to the element to make visible.
 As the screen gets wider, the off-screen positioning is removed from the elements and they're shown within the visible viewport.

-Note in this sample, Safari for iOS 6 and Android Browser do not support the `flex-flow: row nowrap` feature of `flexbox`, so we’ve had to fallback to absolute positioning.
+Note in this sample, Safari for iOS 6 and Android Browser do not support the `flex-flow: row nowrap` feature of `flexbox`, so we’ve had to fall back to absolute positioning.

 Sites using this pattern include: